gschmutz/bigdata-spark-workshop/03-spark-getting-started/README.md

 You will be forwarded to an empty notebook with a first empty cell.

 Here you can enter your commands.
-Different to **Apache Zeppelin**, we don't have an active Spark Session at hand.
-We first have to create one, which is also more realistic, as we have to do that in "real-life" as well.
+We first have to create a Spark Session, which is also more realistic, as we have to do that in "real-life" as well.

 Add the following code to the first cell